University of Melbourne: Dookie

 The Dookie campus has been the university's rural home to agriculture and agricultural teaching and learning since its inception in 1886.
 It is based between Shepparton and Benalla, about 220 km north east of Melbourne.
 Dookie campus is situated on 2440 hectares of land that houses student and staff accommodation, an orchard, winery, merino sheep, robotic dairy, and a natural bush reserve.
 Agriculture students are able to access the city campus in addition to a semester at the Dookie campus.
-Subjects in agriculture, science, commerce, and environments are available at the campus.
+Subjects in agriculture, science, commerce and environments are available at the campus.

 Shepparton

 The Shepparton Medical Centre campus is located in Shepparton, nearly 200 km north of Melbourne.
 The campus is part of the Melbourne Medical School, and the Shepparton base is home to the Shepparton Rural Clinical School.
-It provides fully furnished, subsidized, self-catered student on site at the Clinical School.
-The University of Melbourne Shepparton Medical Centre was the first purpose built teaching clinic in Australia, and services Shepparton and surrounds with comprehensive primary healthcare.
+It provides fully furnished, subsidized, self-catered student accommodation on site at the Clinical School.
+The University of Melbourne Shepparton Medical Centre was the first purpose-built teaching clinic in Australia, and services Shepparton and surrounds with comprehensive primary healthcare.

 Werribee

-The Werribee campus is located about 30 km south west of the city, and is home to research and teaching for the Melbourne Veterinary School.
-Recently the campus undertook an AU$63 million redevelopment to enhance facilities for pet treatment and the training of future veterinarians at the University of Melbourne.
-Victoria's only accredited veterinary course is based at The University of Melbourne, at both the Werribee and Parkville campuses.
+The Werribee campus, located about 30 km south west of the city, is home to the Melbourne Veterinary School and hosts the final years of study in Victoria's only accredited veterinary course.
+In the late 2010s, the campus underwent an AU$63 million redevelopment to enhance facilities for pet treatment and the training of future veterinarians.

 Fishermans Bend

 A new engineering campus at Fishermans Bend is currently in the design phase.
-Construction on stage one of the campus is expected to start in 2024 with a planned opening in 2026.
-The site is 7.2 hectares, and will be used by the Faculty of Engineering and Information Technology (FEIT) and the Faculty of Architecture, Building and Planning (ABP).
-The site is located in a renewal area set aside for industry and technology by the Victoria State Government.
+Construction was planned to begin in the mid-2020s, but in 2025, work was postponed for at least five years.
+The 7.2 hectare site, located in a renewal area set aside for industry and technology by the Victorian Government, will be used by the Faculty of Engineering and Information Technology (FEIT) and the Faculty of Architecture, Building and Planning (ABP).

 Former campuses

-The university had a number of former campuses, including Glenormiston (now Glenormiston College), Longerenong (now Longerenong College), McMillan (based in Leongatha and Warragul) and the Werribee-based Gilbert Chandler Campus.
+The university had a number of former campuses.
+These included numerous agricultural campuses that were part of VCAH upon its merger with the university in 1997.
+When the university ceased offering vocational education (TAFE) courses in agriculture in the mid-2000s, most of these sites were transferred to TAFE providers.
+These included the two Western District campuses, Glenormiston (transferred to South West TAFE) and Longerenong (transferred to SkillInvest); the McMillan campuses in Gippsland; and the Werribee-based Gilbert Chandler campus.
+In 2024, the university sold its Hawthorn campus, which had not been used for some time, in order to fund the construction of Australian Institute for Infectious Disease.